CME211/notes/syllabus.md

 Please don’t wait until after the course is over if you have concerns about your progress in the class.

-It's critical that you read through the [grading guidelines][grading-guidelines] that are posted in the `guidelines` folder on the course-notes Github page.
+It's critical that you read through the [grading guidelines][grading-guidelines] that are posted in the ``CME211/guidelines` folder on our Github course webpage.

 [grading-guidelines]: https://github.com/CME211/notes/tree/master/guidelines